jeffdaniel30/modals_intro/README.md

 ## Hungry for More?

 - Try generating the Modal and its content dynamically via DOM manipulation!
+(Check out the [branch](https://git.generalassemb.ly/seir-323/modals_intro/tree/js-dom-manipulation/modal_practice) if you need help getting started)

 # Additional Resources